-Data health is a measure of the decision-readiness of your data.
-To know that your organization’s data is healthy, you must be able to prove that it’s valid, complete, and of sufficient quality to produce analytics that decision makers can feel comfortable relying on for business decisions.
+Data health is the condition of a company’s data and how well it supports effective, timely decisions and business objectives.
+To know that your organization’s data is healthy, you must be able to prove that it’s valid, complete, and of sufficient quality to produce analytics that decision-makers can feel comfortable relying on for business decisions.

-Talend’s vision of data health is a system of technologies and behaviors working together to ensure the free flow of trusted, reliable data.
+Talend’s vision of data health combines technologies and behaviors to measure and manage data for better discoverability, understandability, and value.
 Healthy data means that everyone in the organization can access the information they need, when they need it, and use it without wondering about its validity.

 Like any health care system, data health involves monitoring and intervention across the entire life cycle.
 We think of data health in a framework of prevention, treatment, and community support: